 GOTS (Global Organic Textile Standard) is the organic gold standard.

 The small print can be confusing.
 Labels that I have seen include “organic cotton” vs “made with organic cotton” vs “rich in organic cotton”.
-In the course of my reading for this post I have found many different certifications but GOTS seems to be the most comprehensive standard.
-It also seems reliable with checks and inspections for farmers and manufacturers and traders to keep their accreditation.
+In the course of my reading I have found many different certifications.
+GOTS is the most oft quoted and cites checks and inspections for farmers and manufacturers and traders to keep their accreditation.

 If you look at an organic fabric listing online there is often a reference to it being GOTS certified.
 Here is a small summary of what this means:

 “Made with organic” = minimum 70% organic fibres.